alexhalbeisen/fundraiser-site/more.md

   block: feature-1
   media_alignment: Right
   headline: who
-  content: Hello, I'm Alex, organizer of 'love yourself.'
-I was lucky to have known
+  content: 'Hello, my name is Alex and I was lucky enough to have known Tierica.
+My
-    Tierica.
-My best friend, she is the reason for these efforts.
+    best friend and the strongest, most selfless person in my life, she is the reason for all of this. '
   slug: ''
   media:
     image: ''